-- Stop Skipping Your Warm-Up- People often walk up to a treadmill, and crank it up to running speed right away.
+People often walk up to a treadmill, and crank it up to running speed right away.
 Expecting that much force from your muscles when they aren’t warmed up begs for an injury.
 Start out slow, and work your way up to running.
-Give yourself at least 5 minutes.
 Inclined walking is a great warm up.

-- Stop Holding On- Holding onto the bars on the side or the front rails means you prevent from achieving the full benefit of your workout.
-Since your arms aren’t moving, you’re not engaging those muscles at all, and holding on may be shortening your range of motion with your legs.
-It’s also allowing for bad posture and a big way to get the most out of your exercise is to focus on good form.
+Holding onto the side rails or the front rails means you prevent from achieving the full benefit of your workout.
+Since your arms aren’t moving, you’re not engaging your arm muscles or core, and holding on may be shortening your range of motion with your legs.
+It may also lead to bad posture and a big way to get the most out of your exercise is to focus on good form.

-- Stop Ignoring the Incline- Even using the slightest incline burns significantly more calories than running on a flat treadmill.
-When you use an incline treadmill, you’re able to challenge the muscles on the back of the leg such as glutes and hamstrings as well as the front, so you’ll accomplish more in the same period of time.
-It will also better simulate a run of the belt so if you’re training for outdoor running, you’d better be adding a slight incline to your treadmill run.
+Even using the slightest incline burns significantly more calories than running on a flat treadmill.
+When you use an incline treadmill, you’re able to challenge the muscles on the back of the leg such as glutes and hamstrings as well as the front such as quads, so you’ll accomplish more in the same period of time.
+It can also simulate running hills, so if you’re training for outdoor running, you’d better be adding a slight incline to your treadmill run.

-- Stop Looking Down- Looking at your feet and hunching over often happens when fatigue sets in.
-This is bad form, and causes the rest of your body to be out of alignment.
+Looking at your feet and hunching over is bad form, and causes the rest of your body to be out of alignment.
 Poor alignment makes the run harder because you’re slightly closing off your airway and using inefficient body motions.
 You more susceptible to injury and less susceptible to a quality workout.
 So, be sure to look straight ahead to the horizon, keep shoulders relaxed, and keep your back straight.

-- Stop Shrinking Your Stride- It is a natural instinct to run really close to the top for fear that you might fall off the back.
+It is natural to run really close to the top of the treadmill deck for fear that you might fall off the back.
 However, this is shortening your stride significantly and making your form less efficient.
 Pay attention to your stride the next time you use your treadmill and compare it to your stride when running outside.

-- Stomp Stomping Your Feet- This is bad for your feet and legs because each step is a much more significant impact than it should be.
-Land each step on the heel or ball of the foot, not the entire foot at one time.
-It’s also a great idea to learn more about your foot strike pattern because we’re all a little different.
+This is bad for your feet and legs because each step is a much more significant impact than it should be.
+Land using a mid or forefoot strike as this will reduce the impact.
+Thus It’s also a great idea to learn more about your foot strike pattern because we’re all a little different.

-- Stop Sticking To The Same Old Routine- Your body adapts after a while to whatever challenge you give it.
-If you do the same workout over and over, your body will quickly stop responding to the movements.
-Changing your routine every few days or alternating routines throughout the week are a great way to keep your body guessing and improving.
+Your body adapts after a while to whatever challenge you give it.
+If you do the same workout over and over, your body will stop responding to the movements.
+Changing your routine every few days or alternating routines throughout the week are a great way to keep your body guessing.
 Try alternating between incline and speed intervals.